vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 fell is bep her corpse was carried by Kālbar sacred to pitrs ) M. 22.36

-Siva and Derias known as Kāmalbyā Kalla-saagama..-V. 84 156,PI 38 63
+Śiva and Derias known as Kāmalbyā Kalla-saagama..-V. 84 156,PI 38 63

 there (same words in both), Ag 109 20 Kallaśikhara-Devīpurāna q. by TK,